-Emma Noelle Buhain is an artist, Gemini, and INFP who lives and works in New York City.
+Emma Noelle Buhain lives and works in New York City.
 She is currently pursuing a degree in Art History and the Visual Arts at Barnard College.
 At the age of 15, she began her art practice by photographing the streets of Manila where she grew up.
-In Manila, Buhain uses photography and film to navigate her place within her family and the Filipino Catholic tradition.
-In New York, Buhain photographs her close friends in their personal spaces as a visual exploration of emotion, healing, intimacy, and vulnerability.
-Alongside her photography, Buhain works with creative nonfiction, documentary filmmaking, and mixed media collage.
-Through her art, she seeks to reconcile the parts of her identity that are informed and transformed by the contrasting worlds of Manila and Manhattan.
+In Manila, Buhain uses photography to navigate her place within her family and the Filipino Catholic tradition.
+In New York, Buhain photographs people in their personal spaces as a visual exploration of intimacy, temporality, and vulnerability.
+Alongside photography, Buhain works with creative nonfiction, poetry, personal documentary filmmaking, and mixed media collage.
+Through her art, she seeks to reconcile the parts of her identity that are informed and transformed by Manila, Manhattan, and elsewhere.

 Emma Noelle Buhain is a photographer from Manila, Philippines, currently studying Art History and Visual Arts at Barnard College in New York City.
 Working in the tradition of personal documentary photography, Buhain produces vulnerable portraits of both her family in Manila and her chosen “family” in New York, often in nature or the intensely personal space of home.
 Although two distinct sets of photographs, taken together Buhain’s photos of family and friends highlight the emotional continuities and disconnects between these two forms of intimacy.
 Her work combines a sense of comfort and tenderness with undercurrents of unease and pain, drawing out the tensions inherent in the interconnected experiences of religious faith and the legacy of colonialism.